Knowledge base

 - Open Firefox.

-- See you in the main menu in Preferences or Parameters.
+- Go to the main menu in Preferences or Settings.

-- See you in Privacy and security in the left panel.
+- Go to Privacy and Security in the left panel.

-- Click on the button Parameters to the right of Notifications.
+- Click on the Settings button to the right of Notifications.

-- Search the site mail.infomaniak.com and select Allow.
+- Search for the site mail.infomaniak.com and select Allow.

 … on Google Chrome